What are the key features of a student tenancy agreement?

 Damage to property

 A common problem for renters is dealing with damages to the property and its contents.
 It is important to know that the landlord is legally responsible to repair any damage to the structure or exterior of the property i.e. external gutters, drains, pipes and windows.
 The student tenancy agreement must reflect this.
 Damages to other parts of the property can be repaired by either the student or the landlord, but the parties must know beforehand what they are responsible for.
 The agreement should also outline the procedure for reporting damages so that they are dealt with as efficiently as possible.
+On check in, the landlord must provide an inventory which details the condition of the property so that at the end of the tenancy, the landlord and tenant can easily determine if the tenant has caused any damaged.
+The landlord can then deduct the cost of repair from the deposit.

 Another issue for tenants to be aware of is the existence of break clauses i.e. a term in the student tenancy agreement that provides for the early termination of the agreement before the fixed term expires.
 Break clauses give either the landlord or tenant the right to end the agreement before the agreed date, and it is sensible for student tenants to be aware of such clauses in their agreements in case either party decides to trigger them.